-St. Clair County Man Charged With Organized Retail Theft Of Tools and Electronics by Submitted by Illinois Attorney General Raoul's Office March 17 2023 2:44 PM
+Belleville Man Charged With Organized Retail Theft Of Tools and Electronics by Submitted by Illinois Attorney General's Office April 3 2023 1:35 PM

-CHICAGO - Attorney General Raoul today announced criminal charges against a St. Clair County man over the alleged possession, purchase and sale of purported stolen retail merchandise including tools, electronics and lawn equipment in the estimated amount of \$243,000.00.
-The charges are the result of a multi-jurisdictional investigation facilitated by Raoul's Organized Retail Crime Task Force.
+CHICAGO - Attorney General Kwame Raoul today announced criminal charges against a St. Clair County man over the alleged possession, purchase and sale of purported stolen retail merchandise including tools, electronics and lawn equipment in the estimated amount of \$243,000.
+The charges are the latest resulting from a multijurisdictional investigation facilitated by Raoul's Organized Retail Crime Task Force.

-Raoul's office charged Garrett R. Bass, 22, of Cahokia Heights, Illinois, with Class 2 felony organized retail crime, punishable by up to 7 years in prison, two counts of Class 1 felony theft, each punishable by up to 15 years in prison, three counts of Class 2 felony theft, each punishable by up to 7 years in prison, and Class 1 felony money laundering, punishable by up to 15 years in prison.
+Raoul's office charged Christopher D. Odem, 50, of Belleville, Illinois, with Class 2 felony organized retail crime, punishable by up to seven years in prison; two counts of Class 1 felony theft, each punishable by up to 15 years in prison; three counts of Class 2 felony theft, each punishable by up to seven years in prison; Class 3 felony theft, punishable by up to five years in prison; and Class 1 felony money laundering, punishable by up to 15 years in prison.

-"The effects of organized retail crime are not limited to any one region of Illinois, particularly when the sales of stolen merchandise often fund additional criminal activity.
-Those who knowingly purchase and resell stolen items create a market that encourages retail crime and makes their communities less safe," Raoul said.
+"The effects of organized retail crime are not limited to any one region of Illinois.
+Buying and reselling stolen items creates a market that encourages retail crime and makes communities less safe," Raoul said.
 "Today's charges demonstrate the importance of the collaborative work that my office's Organized Retail Crime Task Force is doing to hold individuals accountable.
 I would like to thank the Illinois State Police and our law enforcement and retail partners for their help with this investigation."

-According to Raoul, Bass knowingly purchased new, in-the-box stolen merchandise.
+According to Raoul, Odem knowingly purchased new, in-the-box stolen merchandise.
 The items, including power tools and electronics, were purportedly stolen from local retailers, and the defendant allegedly purchased them for resale.
+The charges come out of an investigation that resulted in charges filed earlier this month against another St. Clair County man who is also accused of possessing, purchasing and intending to sell purported stolen retail merchandise.

-The Illinois State Police (ISP) and the Illinois Department of Revenue (IDOR) assisted with the investigation.
+The Illinois State Police (ISP) and the Illinois Department of Revenue's (IDOR) Bureau of Criminal Investigations assisted with the investigation.